Strawberry Peach Sangria

 I usually use Pinot Grigio when I make a batch of white sangria but decided to make this Strawberry Peach Sangria with Rosé, which seems to be all the rage these days.
 Its pretty pink color adds to the festivity of it.

-Before the recipe though, how about a few fun Rosé facts:
+A few fun Rosé facts:

 > Rosé is not just a blend of red and white wines.
 It gets its pink color when the skin of the grape is left in contact with the crushed grape.
 The longer it sits, the darker the pink will be.